 You recommend our Managed WordPress Hosting to your customers.
 What makes Raidboxes so efficient for you?

 For me, an host is efficient when it saves me time.
 And that is very much in the foreground with your WordPress hosting.
 For me as a user, your focus on WordPress hosting ensures that a lot of things happen automatically that create work for other hosters.
 Updates of the PHP version, the automatic creation of backups, the simple insight into the server resources used, to name just a few.

 In addition, there are functions that have to be retrofitted in WordPress installations with other hosters via plugin or are simply not possible.
 I love your Staging feature and have used it for small tests but also for larger redesigns, it's super simple and included for free in the hosting plan.

 It is also useful to be able to deactivate plugins and themes in the Raidboxes backend.
 If something goes wrong and you can no longer log in, this is a great option.
 Especially for those who use WordPress and are not familiar with technical details like FTP.

 Oh, I almost forgot one thing.
 But as we all know, the best always comes last.
 After having worked with 50 different hosting providers and I can say with absolute certainty that your team is not only the nicest and fastest but also by far the most competent!

-I have already been helped a lot by your support at various points, which has saved me a lot of time.
-It is the basis for my trust that I will not be left alone if the worst comes to the worst.
-At this point, best regards and many thanks to Jan, Tino, Neele, Johannes, Milva and everyone else I may have just forgotten 😉
+I have been helped a lot by your support at various points, which has saved me a lot of time.
+It is the basis for my confidence that I will not be left alone in the case.
+At this point nice greetings and many thanks to Jan, Tino, Neele, Johannes, Milva and all the others who I may have just forgotten 😉

 Find WordPress support